Heavy Water – What Is It?

 What is Heavy Water?

-Heavy water is identified as water that of both hydrogen and oxygen (components of normal water) however, the hydrogen elements are uncommon from normal water.
+Heavy water is identified as water that consists of both hydrogen and oxygen (components of normal water) however, the hydrogen elements are uncommon from normal water.

 In Heavy Water, the hydrogen atoms have deuterium isotopes rather than the more common protium isotopes.